Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 ---

 ## Changing a Widgets Color

-The following implements `set_accent_color!`, which is not part of mousetrap. `set_accent_color!` takes a widget, one of the below constants, as well as a boolean indicating whether the window should be opaque, as its arguments.
+The following implements `set_accent_color!`, which is not part of Mousetrap. `set_accent_color!` takes a widget, one of the below constants, as well as a boolean indicating whether the window should be opaque, as its arguments.
 When applied to a widget, this function changes that widgets color to one of the 5 pre-defined UI colors, such that their look fits well with the default UI theme:

 ```julia
 using Mousetrap